 The Houses provide a framework for healthy internal competitions including academic, sporting, music and arts.
 There are elections for positions of responsibility within each House, and all children contribute to the House Point total, earned through general positive behaviour and Acts of Random Kindness (ARK).

-Each term, a boys’ School Council is formed to represent the boys’ views, comments and suggestions on wide-ranging subject matters from the school food and menus, to how the Parents Association should spend the funds they have raised, and what the boys might like to see purchased.
+Each term, a School Council is formed to represent the pupils’ views, comments and suggestions on wide-ranging subject matters from the school food and menus, to how the Parents Association should spend the funds they have raised, and what the children might like to see purchased.

-A member from each class in Years 3 – 8 is elected by his peers to represent his form at School Council meetings.
+A member from each class in Years 3 – 8 is elected by their peers to represent their form at School Council meetings.
 As well as the elected members, Council meetings are attended by the Deputy Head (Pastoral), with considerations then put by the Council to the Headmaster.

 Many excellent suggestions have been proposed by the School Council which have come to fruition, for example the installation of the zip wire in the adventure playground, paid for by the Parents Association.